 The severe acute respiratory syndrome coronavirus 2 (COVID-19) emerged in late 2019 and spread globally, prompting an international effort to accelerate not only the development of a vaccine but also the search for potential treatment options.
-The scientific understanding of how SARS-CoV-2, the virus responsible for COVID-19, enters host cells and replicates, has increased drastically in recent months and research targeting how to impede this mechanism continues to expand at an accelerated rate.
+The scientific understanding of how SARS-CoV-2, the virus responsible for COVID-19, enters host cells and replicates, has increased drastically and research targeting how to impede this mechanism continues to expand.
 Recent evidence indicates that apabetalone may have a dual mechanism of action to effectively treat COVID-19 by impeding viral entry into host cells and hyper-inflammatory responses that exacerbate the infection.
 Angiotensin converting enzyme 2 (ACE2), the primary cell surface receptor used by SARS-CoV-2 to enter host cells, is transcriptionally downregulated by apabetalone by 40-90% in various cell lines.
 Decreasing ACE2 transcripts lowers the total and surface abundance of ACE2 protein in vitro by 60%; circulating ACE2 protein in the blood of phase 2 CVD clinical trial patients treated with apabetalone also declines.
 This reduction in ACE2 receptor abundance inhibits the binding of recombinant SARS-CoV-2 spike protein to the host cell surface by 60% and prevents live viral infection by up to 90%.
 Apabetalone also decreases transcripts and protein abundance of DPP4, a potential co-factor that facilitates SARS-CoV-2 infection of host cells.

 COVID-19 hyper-inflammatory viral responses can compromise the function of multiple organs; apabetalone may stifle this cytokine storm and long-term COVID.
 Indeed, ex vivo treatment of monocytes isolated from diabetic CVD patients with apabetalone diminishes their pro-inflammatory phenotype and hyper responsiveness to IFNy stimulation.
-Apabetalone also counters cytokine driven acute phase response in cells and in treated mice.
+Apabetalone also counters cytokine driven acute phase response in cells and in treated mice as well as reduces the levels and activity of the complement cascade.
 These preclinical results bear out in the clinic, where apabetalone treatment lowers the abundance of multiple inflammatory markers in patient plasma.
-Accordingly, apabetalone is a novel, safe, clinical trial ready candidate for the prevention and treatment of COVID-19 based on its capacity to lower SARS-CoV-2 infection and combat hyperinflammatory responses.
-Our SARS-CoV-2 program involves both preclinical experiments and a proof-of-concept open label phase 2 clinical trial.
-This preclinical research has been published in various high-impact peer-reviewed journals including Cell.
-Our phase 2 clinical trial will assess the safety and effect of oral apabetalone in hospitalized subjects with COVID-19 infection.
-We have begun the recruitment stage of the clinical trial and preclinical research is ongoing.
+Accordingly, apabetalone is a novel, safe, clinical trial ready candidate for the prevention and treatment of COVID-19 based on its capacity to lower SARS-CoV-2 infection and combat hyper-inflammatory responses.
+Our SARS-CoV-2 program has involved both preclinical experiments and a proof-of-concept open label phase 2 clinical trial.
+Preclinical research is ongoing and has been published in various high-impact peer-reviewed journals including Cell.
+Our phase 2 clinical trial was assessing the safety and effect of oral apabetalone in hospitalized subjects with COVID-19 infection.
+In May 2022, we announced that the U.S. Food and Drug Administration had granted us a Type C meeting in early August 2022 to review the clinical trial protocol for our Phase 3 study of apabetalone in highrisk COVID-19 outpatients.
+In response to the transformation of the COVID-19 pandemic, advancement to the Phase 3 will target outpatients with multiple risk factors for serious outcomes, focusing where apabetalone has the greatest potential to impact patient outcomes.
+The Phase 3, multicenter, randomized clinical trial, entitled: A Double-Blind Placebo Controlled Study to Assess the Efficacy and Safety of Oral Apabetalone in Elderly Subjects with COVID-19 Infection and High Risk for Severe Illness and to Explore the Potential to Limit Long-Term Symptoms (CORAL), will evaluate the safety and efficacy of apabetalone in preventing serious health outcomes in high-risk COVID-19 patients.
+Study site selection is currently underway, with sites expected in the United States, Canada, and the Middle East.
+We will conclude our Phase 2 trial in hospitalized COVID-19 patients early, thus focusing its resources on the advanced Phase 3 program.